ryanlayer/gqt/README.md

 	SN	0	number of records:	494328

 As you can see, there are 494328 variants (records) and 1092 samples.
-We provide this information to the GQT `convert` tool and ask it to make a word-aligned hybrid index (`bcf-wahbm`) of the BCF file.
-In adddition, the tool will create a `.bim` file that stores very basic information about the variants in the original BCF.
-The current implementation of GQT reports information from this smaller `.bim` file for speed and simplicity, but future versions will reach back into the BCF file and report the full BCF record for each variant that meets the genotype query criteria given to GQT by the user.
+We provide this information to the GQT `convert` tool and ask it to make an index of the compressed VCF file.
+In adddition, the tool will create a `.bim` file that stores information about the variants in the original file, and a `.vid` file that stores the record number of the variants.
+GQT can very qucily report results in valid VCF information from the `.bim`, that will not included any of the sample columns.
+GQT can retrieved that extra data be reaching back into the source BCF (or VCF) file using the `.vid` file.
+We will show examples of both cases below.

 	$ gqt convert bcf        \
 	    -r 494328             \
 	    -f 1092               \
 	    -i 1kg.chr22.bcf      \

-*Step 4*.
-Query the BCF file using the WAH index created by GQT.
+*Step 3*.
+Query the BCF file using the GQT index.
 In this case we are going to simply find the alternate allele frequency count for some subset of the samples.
 The first command simply makes a list of 100 comma-separated-values between 0 and 99.
 In a real query you would clearly